 Woe to me if I do not preach the gospel!
 1 Cor.
 9:16

-We’re not all gospel preachers, in terms of gifts and calling, but every one of us is called to be consumers and conduits of the gospel of your grace and kingdom.
-What an incredible and eternal privilege.
-Forgive us, Jesus, when we waste our woes by simply numbering, rehearsing and marinating in our disappointments.
-So very Amen we pray in your peerless and priceless name.
+We’re not all gospel preachers, in terms of gifts and calling, but every follower of Jesus is to be a consumer and conduit of the gospel of your grace and kingdom.
+Forgive us, Jesus, when we waste our woes by feasting on our disappointments and criticizing others.
+So very Amen I pray, in your peerless and powerful name.